-Entire families buried as Guatemalans battle to recover the dead after volcano eruption
+Guatemalans struggle to recover the dead buried by volcano eruption

 Volcan de Fuego, which means fire volcano, is one of Central America's most active and is near the colonial city of Antigua.

-The eruption was visible even from space, as satellite footage showed the massive dark gray ash cloud.
+The eruption was visible even from space as satellite footage showed a massive dark gray ash cloud.

 The villages were right on the foothills of the mountain, making it difficult to escape.
-And authorities urged residents living near the volcano to evacuate immediately, and warned some in Chimaltenango, Sacatepequez and Escuintla states to watch out for volcanic rocks and ash.
+And authorities urged residents living near the volcano to evacuate immediately and warned some in Chimaltenango, Sacatepéquez and Escuintla states to watch out for volcanic rocks and ash.

 Sunday's explosion rained soot over the popular tourist destination and other villages in the Sacatepéquez state, covering them in ash.

 Some ash reached the capital of Guatemala City about 25 miles away, temporarily forcing the closure of its international airport.
-Officers were clearing the runway with brooms, in images shared by the Guatemalan army.
+Officers were clearing the runway with brooms in images shared by the Guatemalan army.

 The eruption officially ended late Sunday, said Guatemala's National Institute of Seismology, Vulcanology, Meteorology and Hydrology.